 To integrate sound into the Platformer Game, you need to first evaluate the kind of information that is being sent from the game to Wwise.
-The Platformer Game for this learning course is a development build containing all necessary information for profiling.
+The game for this learning course is a development build containing all necessary information for profiling.

-You’ll need to now return to Wwise.
-In fact you’ll be switching back and forth between the game and Wwise quite often throughout this course, so you’ll want to become familiar with using Alt+Tab on Windows, or Command+Tab on a Mac to switch between programs.
+You now need to return to Wwise.
+In fact, you’ll be switching back and forth between the game and Wwise quite often throughout this course, so you have to become familiar with using Alt+Tab on Windows, or Command+Tab on a Mac to switch between programs.

-Press Alt+Tab on Windows or Command+Tab on Mac to return to Wwise.
+Press Alt+Tab or Command+Tab to return to Wwise.

-There are a number of views that work together to show you information related to reviewing information being received from the game by Wwise, but rather than opening them one at a time you can quickly open them in one step using a layout.
-A layout is a predefined collection of views that are commonly used together.
+There are a number of Views that work together to show you information related to reviewing information being received from the game by Wwise, but rather than opening them one at a time you can quickly open them in one step using a so called Layout.
+A Layout is a predefined collection of Views that are commonly used together.

-In the main menu click Layouts and choose Profiler or press F6.
+In the menu bar click Layouts, choose Profiler or press F6.